sjmikler/pytorch-symbolic/README.md

-> Early version of the repo

-Defining models in tensorflow is easy: https://www.tensorflow.org/guide/keras/functional \
+Defining models in tensorflow is easier: https://www.tensorflow.org/guide/keras/functional \
 This makes it just as easy in PyTorch.

 # Functional API for model creation

-Deep learning models can be often presented as directed acyclic graphs with intermediate outputs as nodes and layers (aka. transformations, functions) as edges.
-In this graph, there exists a nonempty set of input nodes, which in fact are nodes without any predecessors.
-Also, there exists a nonempty set of output nodes, which are nodes without any successors.
+Deep neural networks can be usually presented as directed acyclic graphs where nodes are intermediate outputs and edges are layers (so transformations, functions).
+In this graph, there exists a nonempty set of input nodes, which are nodes without any predecessors and there exists a nonempty set of output nodes, which are nodes without any successors.
 If your neural network meets the above conditions, it can be created in a functional manner.

 TensorFlow functional example (toy ResNet from https://www.tensorflow.org/guide/keras/functional):

 ```
 import tensorflow as tf
 from tensorflow.keras import layers